-Provide a general overview and discussion of the development of the Issuer's business and operations over the previous month.
+1. Provide a general overview and discussion of the development of the Issuer's business and operations over the previous month.
 Where the Issuer was inactive disclose this fact.

-During the month of January, the Issuer continued to focus on its integration efforts aimed at maximizing the expected synergies to be gained from its acquisition of: (i) Sublimation Inc. in July 2021 (the "Sublimation Acquisition"); (ii) UL Holdings Inc. in March 2022; and (iii) LPF JV Corporation in April 2022.
+During the month of March, the Issuer continued to focus on its integration efforts aimed at maximizing the expected synergies to be gained from its acquisition of: (i) Sublimation Inc. in July 2021 (the "Sublimation Acquisition"); (ii) UL Holdings Inc. ("UL Holdings") in March 2022; and (iii) LPF JV Corporation ("LPF JV") in April 2022.

-- J. Roy Pottle resigned from the Issuer's board of directors effective as of January 15, 2024. - 2.
-Provide a general overview and discussion of the activities of management. - In addition to the activities set forth in Item 1, the Issuer's management continues to work on its strategic review of the business and opportunities in the marketplace (the "Strategic Review") to maximize shareholder value, strengthen its balance sheet and fund its growth objectives.
+2. Provide a general overview and discussion of the activities of management.

+In addition to the activities set forth in Item 1, the Issuer's management continues to work on its strategic review of the business and opportunities in the marketplace (the "Strategic Review") to maximize shareholder value, strengthen its balance sheet and fund its growth objectives.
 The Issuer has not established a definitive timeline to complete the Strategic Review, and no decisions related to any strategic alternative have been reached at this time.
 There can be no assurance as to what, if any, alternative might be pursued by the Issuer as a result of the Strategic Review.
-The Issuer does not intend to comment further with respect to the Strategic Review, unless and until it determines that additional disclosure is appropriate in the circumstances and in accordance with the requirements of applicable securities laws. - 3.
-Describe and provide details of any new products or services developed or offered.
+The Issuer does not intend to comment further with respect to the Strategic Review, unless and until it determines that additional disclosure is appropriate in the circumstances and in accordance with the requirements of applicable securities laws.

+3. Describe and provide details of any new products or services developed or offered.
 For resource companies, provide details of new drilling, exploration or production programs and acquisitions of any new properties and attach any mineral or oil and gas or other reports required under Ontario securities law.